 Prior to the closing of the Initial Public Offering, the Sponsor agreed to loan the Company an aggregate of up to \$300,000 to cover expenses related to the Initial Public Offering pursuant to a promissory note (the "Note").
-This loan is non-interest bearing and payable on the earlier of December 31, 2019 or the completion of the Initial Public Offering.
-As of June 30, 2019, \$130,340 was outstanding under the Note.
+The Note was non-interest bearing and payable on the earlier of December 31, 2019 or the completion of the Initial Public Offering.
 On July 22, 2019, the total balance of \$141,636 of the Note was repaid to the Sponsor.